What Is Dialysis?

 Hemodialysis and peritoneal dialysis are the 2 main kinds of dialysis.
 Both types of dialysis filter unwanted waste from your bloodstream.
 Depending on which type of dialysis you choose, you may also have options for treating in a center or at home.

 Hemodialysis filters your blood through a dialysis machine.
 Once you are connected to the machine via your hemodialysis access, blood flows into the machine, gets filtered and is returned to your body.
 There is a choice in where you do hemodialysis and who performs the treatment.
 In-center hemodialysis is performed by a trained team of nurses and technicians.
 At-home hemodialysis can be performed in the comfort of your own home, either with the help of a care partner or on your own.
+See how hemodialysis machines work.

 Peritoneal dialysis uses the blood vessels in the lining of your abdomen—the body's natural filter—along with a solution called dialysate to filter blood via a peritoneal catheter.
 With this method, blood never leaves your body.
 At-home peritoneal dialysis can be done with a machine or manually at home, at work or even while traveling.
+See how peritoneal dialysis machines work.

 Dialysis treatment is prescribed by your doctor.
 Together, you and your doctor will discuss treatment options and determine what's right for you.
 If you decide to go on dialysis, your doctor will prescribe your treatment time and frequency based on your unique health needs.
 It's important to complete your dialysis treatment exactly as prescribed to feel your best.